MrPrince419/headies/README.md

 1. Better voting infrastructure for awards shows
 2. Improved security standards for online voting systems
-3. Awareness about how easily online voting can be manipulated
+3. Awareness about how online voting can be manipulated

 ### Botting in the Nigerian Music Industry